-- Examined the controls in place over the identification and recovery of income due to the Council from the two cemeteries together with the invoicing, tracing detail from the source documents and the burial records to the subsequent receipt and banking of the fees. - Examined the controls in place over the identification and recovery of income due to the Council from the Corn Exchange together with the invoicing, tracing detail from the Invoices to the subsequent receipt and banking of the fees.
+- Examined the controls in place over the identification and recovery of income due to the Council from the two cemeteries together with the invoicing, tracing detail from the source documents and the burial records to the subsequent receipt and banking of the fees. - ➤ We have also reviewed the Corn Exchange and Burwell Hall primarily in respect of the bar stock and subsequent sales at these venues.